 - Disobedience is punishable by contempt of court.

 - This is an order of the high court to a subordinate court, tribunal or authority requiring it to produce a certified copy of a particular case for review and if found inappropriate the decision is quashed.The order enables the high court to examine proceedings in other bodies to determine whether there have been any irregularities and may be made where a court, tribunal or authority has:

 - An error on the face of the record.

-This is an order of the High Court directed to any person corporation or court requiring the same to do a particular thing appertaining to a public office or duty if the same has been refused the official or public authority.
-It secures performance tribunals, courts, public officials
+This is an order of the High Court directed to any person corporation or court requiring the same to do a particular thing appertaining to a public office or duty if the same has been refused by the official or public authority.
+It secures performance by tribunals, courts, public officials

 and administrative authorities.